In 1776, as British soldiers prepared to evacuate Boston, Gen. William Howe unleashed one final indignity on the population: Crean Brush.

 “Any who have not Opportunity to convey their Goods under their own Care, may deliver them on Board the Minerva … to Crean Brush, Esq . . . who will give a Certificate of the Delivery, and will oblige himself to return them to the Owners, all unavoidable Accidents accepted.

 “If after this Notice any Person secretes or keeps in his Possession such Articles, he will be treated as a Favorer of Rebels.”

 Rather than wait for the citizens to comply, Brush barged into homes and businesses to collect what he wanted.
 His actions inspired other British soldiers to pillage the city as well.

-Amassing a small fortune of plunder, Brush loaded his collection aboard the Brigantine Elizabeth.
+Amassing a small fortune of plunder, Brush loaded his collection aboard the brigantine Elizabeth.
 As the British fled Boston, there was probably no one more despised than Crean Brush.
 Days later, word came back to the city that Brush hadn’t escaped.
-Captain John Manly, a privateer commissioned by General Washington, had run down Brush’s fleeing ship.
+Capt.
+John Manly, a privateer commissioned by Gen. George Washington, had run down Brush’s fleeing ship.

 The diary of Bostonian Ezekiel Price describes the news:

 “In the afternoon, Ed.
 Quincy stopped here.
 He came from Boston, and says that Captain Manly was in Boston, and told there that be had taken out of the fleet a brig laden with Tories and Tory goods, and other effects, which they plundered in Boston. … It is said this was their richest vessel in the fleet: had eighteen thousand pounds sterling in cash, besides an exceedingly valuable cargo of European merchandise.